timescale/docs/promscale/installation/docker.md

    ```
 1. Start the new Docker container with the same volume mounts that the
    original container used.
-1. Connect to the new database using psql and reindex all the data that has
-   collatable data.
-Use the following query to reindex all the necessary indexes:
+1. Connect to the new database using psql and reindex all the collatable data.
+Use this query to reindex all the necessary indexes:

    ```
      DO $$DECLARE r record;